-Myth: If you don’t teach a dyslexic child to read by age 9, then it’s too late for them to ever learn how to read.
+- Myth: If you don’t teach a dyslexic child to read by age 9, then it’s too late for them to ever learn how to read.

 Fact: It is never too late to improve the reading, spelling, and writing skills of someone with dyslexia.

 - Myth: People with dyslexia see things backwards.

 Fact: Dyslexics do not see things backwards because dyslexia is not a problem with the eyes.
-The research has demonstrated that there is no difference between the letter reversals of young dyslexic and non-dyslexic children.
-Dyslexia may cause people to reverse certain words because of their confusion when discerning between left and right and their difficulties comprehending their reading.
+While new research has demonstrated that letter reversals of kindergarten children predicted spelling at 2nd grade, typical learners can reverse letters when intially learning.

 - Myth: Dyslexia is a visual problem – dyslexics see words backwards and letters reversed.

 Fact: This was proven inaccurate by a study by Professor Frank Vellutino while at the University at Albany.
 He asked dyslexic and non-dyslexic American students to reproduce a series of Hebrew letters that none of them had ever seen before.
 The dyslexic students were able to perform the task just as accurately as the non-dyslexic students, showing that their dyslexia did not affect their eyesight.

 - Myth: Any child who reverses letters or numbers has dyslexia.

 Fact: Up to a certain point, it is considered normal for children to reverse their letters and numbers, and is actually quite common.
 However, if this does not stop after two years of handwriting instruction, it becomes a red flag for dyslexia.

 - Myth: Dyslexic children see things backward (i.e., writing letters and words backward) and reversals are an invariable sign of the disability.